The Cumulative Layout Shift (CLS) metric measures how much content moves around on a web page after rendering.

 Most of the time lab-based performance tests only open the page and test how quickly content shows.
 They don't then interact with the UI or scroll down the page.

-However, real users won’t bounce immediately when they arrive on your website.
-This maybe be due to lazy-loaded images or because additional sections are rendered as the user scrolls down.
+However, real users won't bounce immediately when they arrive on your website.
+This may be due to lazy-loaded images or because additional sections are rendered as the user scrolls down.

 For example, this screenshot shows a new section appearing with an animation, pushing down the existing purple section that was shown before.